hpesoj/gsl-pointers/README.md

 > Readability: it makes the meaning of a plain pointer clear.
 Enables significant tool support.

 Designating `T*` to represent _only_ single objects does indeed make the meaning of a `T*` clear and enable tool support, but only by a consensus of programmers and static analysis tools.
 Agreement by the compiler in the form of _strong typing_ would greatly strengthen such meaning.
-This rule provides no reason why a `T*` in this one situation would not benefit from a strongly typed replacement.
+This rule provides no reason why a `T*` in this one situation would not benefit from a strongly typed alternative.
 Rule [Bounds.1](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Pro-bounds-arithmetic) instructs, _"Don't use pointer arithmetic.
 Use `span` instead"_, explaining:

 > Pointers should only refer to single objects, and pointer arithmetic is fragile and easy to get wrong. `span` is a bounds-checked, safe type for accessing arrays of data.